Melting Point: Family, Memory, and the Search for a Promised Land - Hardcover

 This dazzling, innovative family memoir tells the story of a long-lost plan to create a Jewish state in Texas.

-On June 7, 1907, a ship packed with Russian Jews sets sail not to Jerusalem or New York, as many on board have dreamed, but to Texas.
-The man who persuades the passengers to go is David Jochelmann, Rachel Cockerell's great-grandfather.
-The journey marks the beginning of the Galveston Movement, a forgotten moment in history when ten thousand Jews fled to Texas in the leadup to World War I.
+On June 7, 1907, a ship packed with Russian Jews set sail for a promised land: not Jerusalem or New York, as many on board had dreamed, but Texas.
+This was the beginning of the Galveston Plan, a forgotten episode in US history in which ten thousand Jews fled the persecution and brutality of the Russian Empire for the Gulf Coast.

 Author Biography

 Rachel Cockerell was born and raised in London, the sixth of seven children.
-She earned her BA at the Courtauld Institute and her MA at City University.
-Melting Point is her first nonfiction book.
+Melting Point is her first book.
 Her research has taken her to Texas, Ohio, New York, Tel Aviv, and Jerusalem.

 Number of Pages: 416